jonasdevzero/BraniumBackend-Beta/README.md

 ## About

-This development project is the [Branium](https://github.com/jonasdevzero/Branium) backend.
+This project in development is the [Branium](https://github.com/jonasdevzero/Branium) backend.
 It is an api made for real-time communications with the client using WebSockets with a focus on performance.

 ## Contribute